If you have never purchased Semah from us, it's important that you READ THIS ENTIRE PAGE.

 We sometimes get asked about obtaining pre-made Semah ties.
 The short answer is that we don’t sell them that way.
 My understanding is that people should make their own ties and this is why: Obtaining a Semah tie, versus making one yourself, creates a ceremonial disconnect that must be addressed.
 When there are large groups involved it's practical to have Semah to offer to the people to put their prayers into.
 This is especially important in these times when so many are waking up and are in need of that extra help.
 But sometimes not enough information is shared about why this is, and what Semah ties are for.
 If people are making ties in bulk, the person making those ties has an important responsibility.
 They should be offered Semah and given the specific reason why these ties need to be made so the person can pray over them as they are making them.
 It is a very important responsibility because theirs are the last hands to touch that most sacred of our medicines before it gets encased in fabric and tied off.
 This person should smudge, and offer Semah to the Creator themselves for guidance in this effort, and should focus and maintain as pure thoughts as possible when doing this exercise.

 Your Semah will keep exactly as it is for many months, even years, under the right conditions.
 Note that as it ages, it will become drier, more brittle.
 (Note: For Semah offerings, this is actually very handy, but for use in the sacred pipe very dry Semah can be a bit harsh.)
 As with all dried herbs, keep it in a dark, dry place at room temperature.
 Take care to handle it either with gloves or with very dry hands.
 Preferably take it out of the plastic bag and store it in a glass or earthenware jug.
 For optimal storage, allow the Semah to dry out completely before bottling it.
+Keep away from dampness.
+It does not need to be frozen, but if it has been frozen, the thawing process will create condensation.
+Be sure to dry it out completely to prevent mold.

 The easiest way to process your Semah is to leave the bag open to let it air out and dry, or spread it out it out on some cardboard in an airy dry place until it feels crispy.
 It doesn't take very long.
 When it feels nice and crispy, hold the stem firmly in one hand and strip the leaf with the other by clasping the base of the leaf firmly and stripping (pulling) it up from the stem.
 The leaves should crumble to a consistency that is easy to manage.